braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/export_braze_data/export_campaign_results_data.md

 article_title: Export Campaign Data
 page_order: 0
 page_type: reference
-description: "This reference article covers how to export campaign analytics."
+description: "This reference article covers how to export campaign results data from single, multi-channel, or multivariate campaigns.
+The article also lists how to export user data from the recipients."
 tool:
   - Campaigns
   - Reports